A Replica-BCS theory for dirty superconductors: the Replica approach

 where $D\left[U_{k p}\right]=\prod_{k p} d U_{k p}, P\left(\left[U_{k p}\right]\right)=\prod_{k p} P\left(U_{k p}\right)$ and $Z\left(T;\left[U_{kp}\right]\right)$ is the partition function for a particular configuration of $\{U_{kp}\}$.
 To compute $\braket{\ln Z}_d$ we employ the mathematical identity (replica trick)

 where we compute $\braket{Z^n}_d$ for $n=$ integer and then analytically continue the result to the $n \to 0$ limit.

 $\braket{Z^n}_d$ can be computed easily with Eqs.\ (\ref{Gaussian}) and\ (\ref{DP}).
-We note that with Eq.\ (\ref{Gaussian}) for $P(U_{kp})$ which is independent of $(k,p)$, the interaction between Cooper pairs become effectively infinite-range in $k$-space and thus the resulting expression for $\braket{Z^n}_d$ can be treated by a standard replica-mean-field theory\cite{sherrington1975solvable}.
+We note that with Eq.\ (\ref{Gaussian}) for $P(U_{kp})$ which is independent of $(k,p)$, the resulting expression for $\braket{Z^n}_d$ can be treated by a standard replica-mean-field theory\cite{sherrington1975solvable,mezard1987spin,nishimori2001statistical,binder1986spin}.
 We consider the replica-symmetric mean-field solution in this paper and have checked that the solution is stable with respect to the replica symmetry breaking terms at zero temperature.
 The stability analysis is detailed in Appendix \ref{Stability}.
 We shall summarize the outcome of the mean-field theory in this section.